HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 To make SEO efforts more sustainable, marketers will also need to tackle important questions such as:

-Can AI and other emerging technologies help us execute search campaigns more efficiently or are the social and environmental impacts simply not worth the effort?
+* Can AI and other emerging technologies help us execute search campaigns more efficiently or are the social and environmental impacts simply not worth the effort?
-How should we balance the need to consistently produce good content with limitations imposed by organizational resources and our stated climate goals?
+* How should we balance the need to consistently produce good content with limitations imposed by organizational resources and our stated climate goals?
-Are our content marketing efforts reaching the right audience and helping them to make better decisions and more sustainable choices?
+* Are our content marketing efforts reaching the right audience and helping them to make better decisions and more sustainable choices?
 What should we do with old or otherwise outdated content to maintain relevance?
-Do we need to hold onto search and analytics data from seven years ago?
+* Do we need to hold onto search and analytics data from seven years ago?
 Or even three?

-With this in mind, here are seven ways to bring more sustainable SEO strategies into your search marketing efforts:
+With this in mind, here are seven ways to bring more <a hreflang="en" href="https://www.mightybytes.com/blog/sustainable-seo/">sustainable SEO strategies</a> into your search marketing efforts:

-Provide measurable benefits to the people and communities you target, helping them find the information they need quickly and without barriers.
+1. Provide measurable benefits to the people and communities you target, helping them find the information they need quickly and without barriers.
-Utilize E-E-A-T—Experience, Expertise, Authoritativeness, and Trustworthiness—to focus on quality over quantity in search marketing efforts.
+2. Utilize <a hreflang="en" href="https://developers.google.com/search/blog/2022/12/google-raters-guidelines-e-e-a-t">E-E-A-T—Experience</a>, Expertise, Authoritativeness, and Trustworthiness—to focus on quality over quantity in search marketing efforts.
-Create search marketing processes that can be realistically measured and maintained over time through continuous improvement.
+3. Create search marketing processes that can be realistically measured and maintained over time through continuous improvement.
 Include sustainability metrics in these efforts, doing more of what works and less of what doesn’t.
-Reduce negative effects where possible to minimize search marketing’s impact on the planet.
+4. <a hreflang="en" href="https://bthechange.com/7-ways-to-align-climate-strategy-with-digital-marketing-strategy-9668a3a3bda">Reduce negative effects</a> where possible to minimize search marketing’s impact on the planet.
-As with any web sustainability initiative, reduce the amount of data you transfer, collect, and store.
+5. As with any web sustainability initiative, reduce the amount of data you transfer, collect, and store.
-Well-structured metadata can convey critical information about your website that can be used to educate potential visitors.
+6. Well-structured metadata can convey critical information about your website that can be used to educate potential visitors.
 For many sites, their purpose can be satisfied without a user ever actually visiting their domain.
-Finally, align your search marketing efforts with the W3C Web Sustainability Guidelines (WSGs) 1.0, particularly SC 2.6, 2.14, 2.15, 2.16, 2.19, 3.5, 3.12 and 4.4.
+7. Finally, align your search marketing efforts with the W3C Web Sustainability Guidelines (WSGs) 1.0, particularly SC 2.6, 2.14, 2.15, 2.16, 2.19, 3.5, 3.12 and 4.4.

-It is possible to redefine success by including stakeholder perspectives and needs in our marketing, making it an engine of well-being versus the more traditional engine of (often exploitative) growth.
+It is possible to <a hreflang="en" href="https://www.mightybytes.com/blog/sustainable-digital-marketing/">redefine success</a> by including stakeholder perspectives and needs in our marketing, making it an engine of well-being versus the more traditional engine of (often exploitative) growth.
 As part of these efforts, we also need search platforms to take ownership and action on their own roles in exacerbating the climate crisis.

 ## Sustainable data and content management
 Tech platform business models often depend on customers increasing data use over time.
 As part of their marketing strategies, platforms encourage customers to upgrade and purchase bigger data plans through conversion rate optimization, drip and marketing automation campaigns, notifications, and other means.
 To increase attractiveness, they regularly offer large amounts of data at relatively low costs.

 Regrettably, this incentivizes sloppy data practices and proliferates the myth that data is immaterial or otherwise inconsequential when compared to the benefits of our data-fueled future.
 Reality, however, tells another story.

-For example, the data center industry—currently valued at about $125.35 billion—is expected to grow 10% year over year between now and 2030.
-Unfortunately, data centers drive a variety of ecological problems, including noise and air pollution, e-waste, increased emissions and energy use, water use, and other impacts.
-The rapid rise of artificial intelligence is especially problematic in this regard.
+For example, the data center industry—<a hreflang="en" href="https://www.precedenceresearch.com/data-center-market">currently valued at about $125.35 billion</a>—is <a hreflang="en" href="https://www.psmarketresearch.com/market-analysis/data-center-market">expected to grow 10%</a> year over year between now and 2030.
+Unfortunately, data centers drive a <a hreflang="en" href="https://computing.mit.edu/news/the-staggering-ecological-impacts-of-computation-and-the-cloud/">variety of ecological problems</a>, including noise and air pollution, e-waste, increased emissions and energy use, water use, and other impacts.
+The rapid <a hreflang="en" href="https://humanrights.berkeley.edu/projects/climate-impact-of-ai-data-centers/">rise of artificial intelligence</a> is especially problematic in this regard.

-What’s more, up to 90% of collected data goes unused after about three months.
-Most of this data is never properly disposed of.
-Plus, poor data governance drives inequality, privacy, and security risks as well.
+What’s more, up to <a hreflang="en" href="https://www.greenergydatacenters.com/eng/blog/90-of-data-sits-unused-how-to-get-rid-and-avoid-digital-waste">90% of collected data goes unused</a> after about three months.
+Most of this data is never <a hreflang="en" href="https://www.mightybytes.com/blog/what-is-your-data-disposal-strategy/">properly disposed of</a>.
+Plus, poor data governance <a hreflang="en" href="https://atmos.earth/inside-the-fight-for-indigenous-data-sovereignty/">drives inequality</a>, privacy, and security risks as well.

 With all of this in mind, it’s easy to see why our collective thirst for low-cost, high-volume data solutions drives significant sustainability concerns.
 This is unfortunate considering that data and analytics literacy are also often strategic differentiators for many organizations.

-To make more sustainable data practices the norm among those who create and manage digital products and services, organizations should redefine their relationships with data.
+To make more <a hreflang="en" href="https://www.mightybytes.com/blog/design-a-sustainable-data-strategy/">sustainable data practices</a> the norm among those who create and manage digital products and services, organizations should redefine their relationships with data.
 For marketers and product teams, this can be accomplished by improving data governance and more effectively managing content across the products and services they create, subscribe to, or otherwise maintain.
-The annual Digital Cleanup Day can be a good way to raise awareness on this topic.
+The annual <a hreflang="en" href="https://cyberworldcleanupday.fr/welcome.html">Digital Cleanup Day</a> can be a good way to raise awareness on this topic.

 ### Data Governance and Sustainability
 Data sustainability requires effective long-term governance strategies.
-Good data governance is key for long-term digital governance to work across an organization’s teams and departments.
+Good <a hreflang="en" href="https://www.mightybytes.com/blog/sustainable-data-governance-for-marketers/">data governance</a> is key for long-term <a hreflang="en" href="https://www.mightybytes.com/blog/building-capacity-with-digital-governance/">digital governance</a> to work across an organization’s teams and departments.
 In tandem with sustainability practices, these two disciplines can help organizations better manage web-based products and services over time while simultaneously improving how data is collected, managed, secured, and disposed of.

 Specific tactics to improve data governance include:

-Devise long-term organizational data and digital governance strategies that are grounded in sustainability principles and continuous improvement.
+1. Devise long-term organizational data and digital governance strategies that are grounded in sustainability principles and continuous improvement.
 Define and track clear KPIs to measure progress over time.
-Train internal team members on data science to drive good governance.
+2. Train internal team members on data science to drive good governance.
 Appoint dedicated leaders to own digital and data governance within the organization.
-Identify strategic partners in your digital supply chain that are aligned with the organization’s sustainability goals.
+3. Identify <a hreflang="en" href="https://www.mightybytes.com/blog/sustainable-marketing-stack/">strategic partners</a> in your <a hreflang="en" href="https://www.mightybytes.com/blog/how-to-improve-your-digital-supply-chain/">digital supply chain</a> that are aligned with the organization’s sustainability goals.
-Regularly audit data and digital products and services to reduce risk and waste.
+4. Regularly audit data and digital products and services to reduce risk and waste.
-Think twice before you collect information and, when you do, document how long this information should be kept.
+5. Think twice before you collect information and, when you do, document how long this information should be kept.
-Finally, align data governance efforts with the W3C Web Sustainability Guidelines (WSG) 1.0, particularly SC: 2.1, 2.25, 4.12, 5.6, 5.12, and 5.20.
+6. Finally, align data governance efforts with the W3C Web Sustainability Guidelines (WSG) 1.0, particularly SC: 2.1, 2.25, 4.12, 5.6, 5.12, and 5.20.

 ### More Sustainable Content Management
 Similarly, content marketing often drives data collection for many organizations.
-Web forms, landing pages, blog posts, video tutorials, social media posts, and other forms of content all play important roles in an organization’s marketing, product management, content governance, and digital sustainability efforts.
+Web forms, landing pages, blog posts, video tutorials, social media posts, and other forms of content all play important roles in an organization’s marketing, product management, content governance, and <a hreflang="en" href="https://www.mightybytes.com/blog/digital-sustainability/">digital sustainability</a> efforts.

 This offers opportunities for teams to support more sustainable content management within their organizations.
 Examples include:

-Align content strategy efforts with specific sustainability goals and your team’s capacity.
+1. Align <a hreflang="en" href="https://www.mightybytes.com/blog/create-a-content-strategy/">content strategy</a> efforts with specific sustainability goals and your team’s capacity.
-Publish accessible content that uses inclusive language, is easy for a fifth grader to understand, is as long as it needs to be, and is formatted to skim with short paragraphs, bulleted lists, clear headings, and so on.
+2. Publish accessible content that uses <a hreflang="en" href="https://www.apa.org/about/apa/equity-diversity-inclusion/language-guidelines">inclusive language</a>, is easy for a fifth grader to understand, is as long as it needs to be, and is formatted to skim with short paragraphs, bulleted lists, clear headings, and so on.
-Regularly conduct content audits to ensure your content continues to provide value for stakeholders over time.
+3. Regularly conduct <a hreflang="en" href="https://www.mightybytes.com/blog/how-to-run-a-content-audit/">content audits</a> to ensure your content continues to provide value for stakeholders over time.
 Use this process to edit, delete, add, clarify, or otherwise revise content as needed.
-Manage content assets with sustainability in mind: compress, tag, and reuse assets as needed.
+4. Manage content assets with sustainability in mind: compress, tag, and reuse assets as needed.
 Use heavy media assets like audio, video, or animation only when necessary.
 Also, use a digital asset management or design system to keep source files and other assets organized.
-Audit tools regularly to ensure your team has access to the features they need proportional to your resources.
+5. Audit tools regularly to ensure your team has access to the features they need proportional to your resources.
 Train or upskill team members on new features or processes.
-Finally, align content management efforts with the W3C Web Sustainability Guidelines (WSG) 1.0, particularly SC: 2.6, 2.8, 2.14, 2.15, 2.16, 2.21, 2.23, 2.25, 3.5, 5.3, 5.4, and 5.12.
+6. Finally, align content management efforts with the W3C Web Sustainability Guidelines (WSG) 1.0, particularly SC: 2.6, 2.8, 2.14, 2.15, 2.16, 2.21, 2.23, 2.25, 3.5, 5.3, 5.4, and 5.12.

 ## Popular frameworks, platforms, and CMSs